uniciant/utc-datetime/README.md

 ```
 For extended/niche features and local timezone support see [`chrono`](https://github.com/chronotope/chrono) or [`time`](https://github.com/time-rs/time).

-## NOTE
+### NOTE
 Only capable of expressing times and dates SINCE the Unix Epoch `(1970-01-01T00:00:00Z)`.
 This library takes advantage of this assumption to simplify the API and internal logic.

+## Documentation
+See [docs.rs](https://docs.rs/utc-dt) for the API reference.

 ## Features
 - Create UTC timestamps and datetimes from `Duration`s, or directly from unsigned UTC sub-second measurements, or from the system time.
-- Determine the civil calendar date.
-- Determine the time of day.
-- Determine the weekday.
-- Determine the number of days since the Unix Epoch.
+- Determine the civil calendar date, time of day, weekday or the number of days since the Unix Epoch.
 - Obtain information on a date or time, such as if it occurs within a leap year, or the number of days in the month.
 - Format dates according to ISO 8601 `(YYYY-MM-DD)`
 - Format datetimes according to ISO 8601 `(YYYY-MM-DDThh:mm:ssZ)`